 Improvements to the Houston Ship Channel are needed to safely maintain and grow the nation’s economy.

-A wider and safer channel that maintains two-way traffic is the backbone of the refining, pipeline, manufacturing, rail, road, and other critical infrastructure at the Port of Houston, supporting the growth of domestic energy production and petrochemical manufacturing, as well as welcoming increasing ship sizes.
+A wider and safer channel that maintains two-way traffic is the backbone of the diverse commerce plying the waterway as well as the rail, road and other critical infrastructure at the Port of Houston, facilitating the growth of vessel size, exports and domestic manufacturing.

-Much is at stake – hydrocarbons exports on the Houston Ship Channel are anticipated to more than double by the year 2025.
-In addition, it is estimated that more than $50 billion has been invested in terminals and facilities at the Port of Houston to handle these increasing volumes.
-This growth can be hindered without the capability of efficiently exporting these products to the world marketplace, thereby jeopardizing the associated economic benefits of jobs, national energy security, and export growth.
+Much is at stake – it is critical that the necessary infrastructure be in place to accommodate future economic opportunities.
+It is estimated that more than $50 billion has been invested by the employers and manufacturers at the Port of Houston to handle increasing exports and imports.
+These opportunities can be hindered without the capability of efficiently exporting these products to the world marketplace, thereby jeopardizing the associated economic benefits of jobs, national energy security and export growth.

 Houston Ship Channel Expansion (Project 11) Environmental Initiatives

 The Houston Ship Channel and the commerce that moves along it provides significant benefits for the national and regional economies and job markets.
 Delivering these benefits can have a cost in terms of the environment, wildlife or the air around us.
 Port Houston is committed to offsetting those impacts and implementing positive solutions.
 Building on our tradition of environmental stewardship and the successful program of using dredged material for beneficial uses, Port Houston is working with its partners to help ensure that the next Houston Ship Channel expansion project once again provides significant environmental benefits – to wildlife, water quality and regional air quality.